adamdav/flutter-av/README.md

 # av

-An audio/video recording package for Flutter.
+An audio/video recording and streaming package for Flutter.

 ## iOS Usage

-Add the NSMicrophoneUsageDescription key to your Info.plist:
+If your app needs access to the device's microphone, add the NSMicrophoneUsageDescription key to ios/Runner/Info.plist:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>